What Causes an ACL Injury?

-The surgeon then secures the graft to the upper and lower leg bones in the right position using various methods of fixation to bone.
+The surgeon then secures the graft to the upper and lower leg.
 The knee incisions are then closed with stitches or tape before the knee is bandaged and the patient is taken to a recovery room.
-Patients are usually discharged after another two or three hours.
+Patients are usually discharged after two or three hours.
 ACL surgery is typically an outpatient procedure that doesn’t require an overnight stay.
 The patient will need someone to drive them home.

 Successful ACL reconstruction, followed by a course of physiotherapy rehabilitation, helps patients restore full range of motion to the knee and return to pre-injury knee strength and stability.
 ACL surgery also limits the loss of knee function over the long-term and helps prevent further knee injuries.